SG-CADVLM: A Context-Aware Decoding Powered Vision Language Model for Safety-Critical Scenario Generation: Experiment and Evaluation

 Together, these two metrics provide a comprehensive measure of both the correctness and reliability of the generated scenarios, which are critical for evaluating the performance of autonomous vehicle testing.

-\section{Experiment and evaluation}
+\section{Experiment and Evaluation}

-\subsection{System configuration and dataset}
+\subsection{System Configuration and Dataset}

 Our SG-CADVLM framework integrates multiple software components: Qwen VL 2.5 72B Instruct~\citep{qwen2.5-VL}, and Llama 90B Vision Instruct~\citep{touvron2023llamaopenefficientfoundation} as the multimodal large language model backbone, SUMO for traffic network generation and validation, CARLA 0.9.15 for 3D scenario simulation, and Esmini for OpenSCENARIO visualization.
-The same LLM is used in Omnitester to ensure fair comparison.
+The same LLM is used in Omnitester to ensure fair comparison, with its random seed fixed to 42 for a single run across 109 unique crash scenarios.
 The Context-Aware Decoding mechanism is implemented using custom Python libraries where $\alpha = 0.7$ denotes the contextual emphasis hyperparameter.

 The RAG system employs a vector database containing ``scenariogeneration'' API documentation\footnote{Available at \url{https://github.com/pyoscx/scenariogeneration} and distributed under the Mozilla Public License 2.0 (MPL-2.0).} and traffic scenario examples\footnote{Available at \url{https://www.openstreetmap.org} and licensed under the Open Database License (ODbL) \url{https://opendatacommons.org/licenses/odbl/}.}, using text-embedding-ada-002 for semantic similarity retrieval.
-The two-stage pipeline processes crash reports through multimodal prompts, generating SUMO network files (.net.xml), and OpenDRIVE file (.xodr) in Stage 1 and OpenSCENARIO file (.xosc) in Stage 2, with a maximum of 10 refinement iterations per stage.
+The two-stage pipeline processes crash reports through multimodal prompts, generating SUMO network files (.net.xml) and OpenDRIVE files (.xodr) in Stage 1 and OpenSCENARIO files (.xosc) in Stage 2, with a maximum of 10 refinement iterations per stage.

-We evaluate our system using 32 NHTSA crash reports spanning diverse accident types including intersection collisions, lane-change conflicts, and pedestrian interactions.
+We evaluate our system using 109 NHTSA crash reports spanning diverse accident types including intersection collisions, lane-change conflicts, and pedestrian interactions.
 While these reports provide a specific testing ground, the model is designed to be dataset-independent.
 Since the framework processes raw geometric and textual information directly, it can be applied to other geographic regions or traffic specifications.
 The ground truth road networks are manually constructed from accident diagrams for geometric accuracy assessment.
-After generating necessary files, we then run the scene in CARLA with implemented environment.
-The assets and ground planes are then added manually.
+After generating necessary files, we run the scene in CARLA with implemented environment.
+The assets and ground planes are added manually.
 The integration pipeline configures environmental conditions and maintains synchronous execution for deterministic scenario reproduction.